The Sri Lankan cuisine: food, food, drinks, prices

 Taste traditional Sri Lankan cuisine is quite spicy and very spicy, it is inherent in the sharpness of the cuisines of Southeast Asia, as in Thailand, for example.
 However, refined and varied, it cannot be called (rice, fish, vegetables with different spices and different versions).

 The combination of spices and spice Sri Lankan cuisine owes Indian cuisine, who made a huge contribution to the culinary preferences of Sri Lankans.
-First and foremost, using large amounts of curry – spice mixtures (main: black pepper, chilies, mustard seeds, ginger, turmeric, garlic, coriander, cinnamon), crushed into powder.
+First and foremost, using large amounts of spices curry mixtures of spices (basic: black pepper, chilies, mustard seeds, ginger, turmeric, garlic, coriander, cinnamon), crushed into powder.
 This mixture is made in different ways, and its composition may vary from the amount included in her spice blends to dosage of each mixture, from which depends the aroma and the sharpness of the finished curry.
 To give the dish a more exquisite aroma, Sri Lanka decided to pre-fry spices in oil and then add other ingredients.
 The options for cooking are many, but here I prefer not to overcook the food, and extinguishing, in order to preserve their taste and value.
 Also on the national cuisine was influenced by the Portuguese, the Dutch, the British, prevailed here, and the descendants of the Arabs.

 If possible, is to visit the morning fish market opening in coastal villages at dawn (about 4 a.m.) and close to 8-9 o'clock in the morning.
 Here the owners of restaurants, cafes and eateries "zatarivatsya" fresh catch different types of fish and seafood.
 Their number and variety depends on the season.
-And if you will have the opportunity to cook something yourself (e.g., place of residence have a kitchen), be sure to use it.
+And if you will have the opportunity to cook something yourself (e.g., place of residence have a kitchen), then be sure to use it.
 So you will be able to try a variety of dishes from fish is relatively inexpensive and eat as many as you want.

 As for fish and seafood, here is this "good" enough, especially in coastal areas.
 Among the variety of tuna is the main fish in the diet of the local people, it is very fleshy, it is a lot inexpensive.
-Tuna is better to order a stew, the meat more tender and juicy.
+Tuna is better to order a roast, so the meat is more tender and juicy.
 For example, a dinner of whole fish for two, with French fries and salad, excluding drinks, will cost around$ 15.
 The menu offers Jumbo shrimp Jumbo, crabs and lobsters.
 These dishes are quite expensive, for example, the lobster of a medium size about$ 10, Jumbo - $ 5 per shrimp, to eat there and there is nothing, and therefore focused more on the true gourmets.
 Portion of cooked prawns (6-7 pieces) the café will be 9$, includes rice and salad.
 There are sharks (has a sour taste and a little harsh), Barracuda tastes like perch, squid (called here the menu cuttle fish, so don't be confused when ordering this fish), small shrimp.

 Try also tuna fillet braised in coconut sauce grilled shrimp Jumbo, crab or lobster with sweet and sour or garlic sauce, different types of dried and smoked fish, fried fish one large piece (steak), fried fish in small pieces, and then braised in a mixture of curry ("curry"), braised in sweet and spicy sauce pieces of fish with vegetables ("devil") as well as sauteed squid, etc To any fish dish, mandatory served the garnish: rice or French fries and vegetable salad.

 The basis of any Sri Lankan Wallpapers – rice with curry.
 Without him, none of the daily meal.
 Besides, curry is a spice mixture, added to almost any dish, whether meat, fish, vegetables and even fruits, and gives a special aroma, flavor and pungency.
 And because the phrase "curry" is added to the name of respective dishes: fish curry (fish), shrimp curry (shrimp), curry, dal (beans).
 "Rice and curry" is the most popular dish in Sri Lanka and is a big plate of rice, which are served separately a few small bowls with different sauces, spices, vegetables, meat or fish.
-Moreover, the rice and curry in the tourist restaurants is positioned as a special signature dish, it is extremely enterprising Sri Lankans on this rather unceremonious speculate.
+Moreover, the rice and curry in the tourist restaurants is positioned as a special signature dish, therefore extremely enterprising Sri Lankans on this rather unceremonious speculate.
 So, in addition to payment for the dish (actually, a blank figure) in some places, for every additional bowl with seasoning you will have to pay extra.
 In the end, the cost of rice with curry can reach up to 800 rupees (refer to the currency of Sri Lanka, the exchange rate), while in a local eatery you can find similar food for 100 rupees.

 Rice is the main grain crop of the island, it is grown everywhere, but because in cooking is widely used rice flour.
 Rice flour cook a variety of dishes: rice vermicelli, twisted in the form of a nest and steamed - hoppers (string hoppers); cake made of rice flour coconut milk – APPA (APPA hoppers), consumed as bread, and if in the process of cooking APPA. gently lift the edge of the cake and pour in the middle of the egg, the result is a dish called Egg hoppers or bitter (Bittara APPA).
 By the way, these scones, good for Breakfast or just a snack, the price of them from 30 to 60 rupees.
 One of the varieties of rice cakes - roti (rotti) that are prepared with curry, cheese, bananas, and other fillers may be used and empty instead of bread (plain rotti).
 A mixture of rice flour and shredded coconut in a stalk of bamboo – Pete (pittu) steamed and served with curry or sauce with spices, chopped hot red pepper, onion, lemon, fish of sambol Katta (Katta sambola).